MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 # Hello, Mac

 Xamarin.Mac allows for the development of fully native Mac apps in C# and .NET using the same OS X libraries and interface controls that are used when developing in *Objective-C* and *Xcode*.
-Because Xamarin.Mac integrates directly with Xcode, the developer can use Xcode's _Interface Builder_ to create an app's User Interfaces (or optionally create them directly in C# code).
+Because Xamarin.Mac integrates directly with Xcode, the developer can use Xcode's _Interface Builder_ to create an app's user interfaces (or optionally create them directly in C# code).

-Additionally, since Xamarin.Mac application are written in C# and .NET, common, backend code can be shared with Xamarin.iOS and Xamarin.Android mobile apps; all while delivering a native experience on each platform.
+Additionally, since Xamarin.Mac applications are written in C# and .NET, common backend code can be shared with Xamarin.iOS and Xamarin.Android mobile apps; all while delivering a native experience on each platform.

-This article will introduce the key concepts needed to create a Mac app using Xamarin.Mac, Visual Studio for Mac and Xcode's Interface Builder by walking through the process of building a simply **Hello, Mac** app that counts the number of times a button has been clicked:
+This article will introduce the key concepts needed to create a Mac app using Xamarin.Mac, Visual Studio for Mac and Xcode's Interface Builder by walking through the process of building a simple **Hello, Mac** app that counts the number of times a button has been clicked:

 [![](hello-mac-images/run02.png "Example of the Hello, Mac app running")](hello-mac-images/run02.png#lightbox)